jeremiecoullon/myblog/_posts/2021-01-29-Jax_progress_bar.md

 To use it you simply call `progress_bar_factory` to define the 3 functions and use them in the sampler.

 Note that we include `samples[0][0].block_until_ready()` at the end of the function.
 This is so that the sampler is run before we close the progress bar.
-Unfortunately this means that now we can't compile or batch the entire sampler anymore.
-But it's still really fast and now includes a really nice tqdm progress bar.
+Unfortunately this means that now we can't compile or batch the entire sampler anymore, but it's still really fast as almost all the speedup comes from using `lax.scan`.
+And now the sampler includes a really nice tqdm progress bar.

 ```python
 def ula_sampler_pbar(key, grad_log_post, num_samples, dt, x_0):